dankdev123/dankdev123.github.io/README.md

-# dankdev123.github.io
+# Quantome Kernel
-website for my projects
+Welcome to the website of quantome kernel, why is this here? idk